ikzelf/autotype_lastpass_citrix_viewer/README.md

 One thing that I would like is to change ```activate application "Citrix Viewer"``` to something with a variable instread of the hardcoded "Citrix Viewer".
 That would make this script a bit more usable for other apps.

+Adjusted because I switched to M2 from intel. brew now installs in /opt/homebrew instead of /usr/local/bin.
+Time to source the .bash_profile instead of hardcoding the paths to lpass.